Chew/TARDIS-Docs/docs/rooms.md

 # Rooms

+:::caution

-**Note:** This feature has changed significantly as of TARDIS version 2.6-beta-1!
+This feature has changed significantly as of TARDIS version 2.6-beta-1!
 It requires:

 - `create_worlds: true` in the config, and a multi-world plugin